 Seriously?
 There is no question.
-You can’t afford NOT to stage your home for sale.
+Even in the current sellers’ market staging enhances the value of your home.
 In fact, there is no more affordable way to boost the value of your home.

 But let’s be clear about what staging actually is.
 It’s not decorating.
 It’s not personal.
 It’s not real life.

-Sellers who hope to save time or money by not staging their homes nearly always kick themselves later.
-Their homes languish too long on the market, shown up by the glam competition, losing essential momentum out of the gate.
+High end sellers who hope to save time or money by not staging their homes may kick themselves later.
+Their homes may be overshadowed by the glam competition, losing essential momentum out of the gate.

 Buyers choose competing homes that look alluring, ready to move into, with the latest furnishings and coolest accessories.
 Staged homes look, well, IMPRESSIVE.

 The selection process begins on the web.
 If the home doesn’t sparkle there, potential buyers don’t make it to the front door.

 Few buyers today have the time or imagination to see past the bait of a picture-perfect home, devoid of any personal trappings of the previous owner.